illmob/IPnCIDR/CONTRIBUTING.md

  )
 ]
 ````
 As shown above the module will take a user supplied word i a programatic way and process it, displaying the output to a user.
 This process uses a single function and then can utilize the function in different ways manipulating the data where and how
 needed by the devloper, providing the user a new interface for their datasets.
 The imagination is your limitation

+If all goes well, when you reload the framework, all the newly developed freatures will be presented to the user and
+functionality will work as expected.
+With all coding, using traps and rescues are encouraged to ensure functionality as
+needed.
+Additionally the framework developers have included diagnostic functions which will aid you further in identifying
+bugs within your plugin.